rodrigo-cl-porto/User-Defined-Functions/docs/en/vba/FileNameIsValid.md

 # [`FileNameIsValid`](/src/vba/FileNameIsValid.vba)

-Validates if a given string can be used as a valid file name by checking for illegal characters.
+Checks if a given string can be used as a valid file name by checking for illegal characters.

 ## Syntax